kashmawy/CarND-Capstone/README.md

 3. Control: The control component can be found under twist_controller and is responsible for the throttle, brake and steering based on the planning component.

-dbw_node is the component responsible for the control of the car.
+DBW Node is the component responsible for the control of the car.
 DBW node subscribes to the following topics:

 1. /current_velocity: This topic is used to receive the vehicle velocity.
-2. /twist_cmd:
+2. /twist_cmd: provides proposed linear and angular velocities.
 3. /vehicle/dbw_enabled: This topic is used to receive if the manual or autonomous mode is enabled.
 4. /current_pose: This topic is used to receive the vehicle position.
 5. /final_waypoints: This topic is used to receive the waypoints from the planning component (Waypoint Updater).